 The Canadian Forum on Social Innovation launched in the Fall 2022 with a first series of catalyst roundtables, deliberative dialogues and concertation workshops at McMaster University on 12 and 13 October 2022.
 A joint-venture of the Canadian Science Policy Centre and The/La Collaborative, the Forum convened social research and innovation stakeholders across sectors with the purpose of exploring alignment on policies and practices that leverage impact-first training and knowledge mobilisation in the Social Sciences, Humanities and Arts (SSHA) to foster innovation and build capacity in the social and municipal sectors.

-WHAT HAPPENED AT THE FIRST EDITION OF THE FORUM?
+WHAT HAPPENED AT THE FIRST EDITION OF THE CANADIAN FORUM FOR SOCIAL INNOVATION?

 What were the objectives?

 The objective of the inaugural meeting were to understand how universities can better utilize and mobilize social and human knowledge into their communities, in particular into social sector organizations (non-profit, charities, funders) and municipal governments.
 What are the knowledge gaps?
 What are the needs and priorities in social sector organizations and the social innovation ecosystem?
 Which approaches to cross-sectoral and interdisciplinary collaborations can help address the biggest social and policy challenges?